rnpbr/opennetworking-docs/docs/en/Ferramentas/Elasticsearch/index.md

 This command will start three essential containers for the ELK stack to function:

 1. **Elasticsearch**
     - **Description**: Search engine and data storage.
-It allows storing documents in JSON format and provides a RESTful API for search and analysis.
+It allows the storage of documents in JSON format and provides a RESTful API for search and analysis.
 Ideal for searching large volumes of data.
     - **IP**: `172.10.10.201`
-    - **Default port**: `9200`
+    - **Default Port**: `9200`
     - **Documentation**: [Elasticsearch Documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/index.html)

 2. **Kibana**
     - **Description**: Graphical interface for visualizing data stored in Elasticsearch.
 Kibana allows users to create interactive dashboards and real-time data visualizations, facilitating data analysis and interpretation.
     - **IP**: `172.10.10.202`
-    - **Default port**: `5601`
+    - **Default Port**: `5601`
     - **Documentation**: [Kibana Documentation](https://www.elastic.co/guide/en/kibana/current/index.html)

 3. **Fleet Server**
     - **Description**: Agent responsible for collecting metrics and logs from different sources and sending them to Elasticsearch.
-The Fleet Server facilitates centralized management of collection agents, such as the Elastic Agent, enabling efficient data collection and sending.
+The Fleet Server facilitates the centralized management of collection agents, such as the Elastic Agent, allowing for efficient data collection and sending.
     - **IP**: `172.10.10.203`
     - **Documentation**: [Fleet Server Documentation](https://www.elastic.co/guide/en/fleet/current/index.html)

 !!! info "Access"
     :material-access-point: Default username and password
-    - **Default username**: `elastic`
+    - **Default Username**: `elastic`
-    - **Default password**: `admin@123`
+    - **Default Password**: `admin@123`

 !!! tip "Configuration"
-    To change the password or the Elasticsearch version, edit the **.env** file.
+    To change the password or Elasticsearch version, edit the **.env** file.

 ## :simple-kibana: 8.
 Accessing the Kibana Interface